Do it online (external site)

 The council can accept two late TENs per person per calendar year (or ten with a Personal Licence).
 Applications submitted 5-9 working days before the start of the event will be classed as late TENs, and will be subject to special provisions.
 This limit applies nationwide - if you have given your late TENs to another licensing authority, you will not be able to give any in Lambeth.

-If you submit your TEN less than 5 full working days before the start of the event, it is likely that the notice will be deemed invalid, and the event may not proceed.
+If you submit your TEN less than 5 full working days (excluding the day on which the notice was received) before the start of the event, the notice will be deemed invalid and will not be considered.

 If police or noise officers object to a late TEN, the event will be immediately vetoed.
 There is no option for a hearing, nor to appeal against the decision.